 The old website was out-of-date and was built in tables, so with some gorgeous CSS from our build partner and a well planned CMS, Maid In Brighton are set to paint the town their own unique shade of pink.

 We liked: working with Debs from Maid In Brighton was such a pleasure.
-And hearing a client who is a bit of a technophobe say, ‘I love it, its so easy to use’ warm the cockles of anyones’s heart.
+And hearing a client who claims to be a bit of a technophobe say “I love it, it’s so easy to use” warms the cockles of anyones’s heart.